Protected space is the size of the total protected data on all clients prior to compression and deduplication.

 For VMware, Hyper-V, and DR image backups, free disk space is not counted.

-Protected space is calculated for ext2, ext3, ext4, XFS, Btrfs, FAT16, FAT32, NTFS, HFS, HFS+, JFS, ReiserFS, MINIX (1.0, 2.0, 3), exFAT, NILFS2, and F2FS file systems, both on MBR and GPT partitions (LVM included), on the software or hardware RAIDs.
+Protected space is calculated for ext2, ext3, ext4, XFS, Btrfs, FAT16, FAT32, NTFS, UFS, HFS, HFS+, JFS, ReiserFS, MINIX (1.0, 2.0, 3), exFAT, NILFS2, and F2FS file systems on both MBR and GPT partitions (LVM included), on the software or hardware RAIDs.
 It does not include empty partitions, Windows System Reserved partition, and SWAP partitions.

-ReFS, Reiser4, and Windows Storage Pools are not supported, and thus are not subject to the protected space calculation.
-ZFS and UFS were not tested.
+Windows Storage Spaces, Reiser4, and ReFS are not supported, and thus are not subject to the protected space calculation.
+ZFS was not tested.

-To view the protected space for an individual client, log in to the CFA Management Console, and then go to Clients › Summary (see the Protected Bytes column).
+To view the protected space for an individual client, in the CFA Management Console, go to Clients › Summary, and see the Protected Bytes column.
 Protected space for the entire CFA is shown near the RAID bar.